 - a) You should check your NCCU email daily to stay current and avoid missing any important announcements or other correspondence.
-Missing important communications may jeopardize your success in the course.
-To email your instructors or classmates, you can access the Send Email feature through Blackboard via the Tools button. - b) Before emailing your instructor a question or calling, please consult the Syllabus, Blackboard site, and other available resources.
-You will find many answers among the sources provided.
-Emails or phone messages that ask questions that can be answered by reading the available resources will result in a response conveying as much. - c) Emails to the instructor usually will be answered in 48 business hours; emails are not likely to be answered during the weekend or on holidays.
-Please do not expect your instructor to return your email at 10 p.m.; just because you work late, does not mean that he or she will be available then.
-Be patient.
-Be assured, your instructor will respond to your inquiries. - d) Emails must be sent using your NCCU email account (associated with Blackboard).
+Missing important communications may jeopardize your success in the course. - b) Before emailing or calling your instructor with a question, please consult the Syllabus, Canvas site, and other available resources.
+You will find many answers among the sources provided, which can save your valuable time.
+Note that emails or phone messages that ask questions that can be answered by reading the available resources will result in a response conveying as much. - c) Emails to the instructor usually will be answered in 48 business hours; emails are not likely to be answered during the weekend or on holidays.
+Please do not expect your instructor to return your email at 10 p.m.; he or she will be available then.
+Be patient and be assured that your instructor will respond to your inquiries. - d) Emails must be sent using your NCCU email account (associated with Canvas).
 Emails that are sent using non-NCCU accounts are automatically funneled by the email program into the junk folder. - e) Emails must contain at least the following information: your name, which class you are in (EDGR 5910), and the subject of your message in the subject line of the email (e.g. EDGR 5910 Question about Homework Assignment).
 Emails that do not contain the above identifying information will have a delayed response.
-It also may be deemed spam/junk and may be inadvertently deleted. - f) The easiest and most efficient way to contact me is email. - g) All course assignments must be submitted through Blackboard.
-Email submissions will not be accepted and will not likely be included in the calculation of your grade. - h) Any inquiries/issues related to Blackboard should be addressed to the NCCU Information Technology Services (ITS).
+It also may be deemed spam/junk and may be inadvertently deleted. - f) The easiest and most efficient way to contact me is email. - g) All course assignments must be submitted through Canvas.
+Email submissions will not be accepted and will not likely be included in the calculation of your grade. - h) Any inquiries/issues related to Canvas should be addressed to the NCCU Information Technology Services (ITS).
 Make sure to CC me in your email.